Tuolumne Grove, Yosemite NP

 If you are coming from Yosemite Valley, take HWY 120 west.
 After 45-minutes of driving take a right at the intersection with Tioga Road.
-You will see the Tuolumne grove parking lot on tour left on about half a mile.
+You will see the Tuolumne Grove parking lot on your left after about half a mile.

 Coming from HWH 120

 If you are coming from the west on HWY 120 you will pass by the park entrance at Big Oak Flat Gate.
 After 15 minutes of driving, turn left at the intersection of Tioga Road.
 Drive for about 2 minutes to the parking lot on your left-hand side.